 This episode is perfect for anyone interested in what makes for great architecture and the ideas and influences that inform a purposeful and memorable life.

 IN THIS EPISODE

-- He comments on what makes the Vietnam Memorial so profound, remembering lyrics to rock & roll songs, and why he is drawn to Italian influences.
+David talks about the influence of his former professor of architecture Olivio Ferrari, what makes the Vietnam Memorial so profound, and why he is drawn to Italian influences.

 To Learn More About David

 What ideal forms in the built environment attract you?

 We invite your posts on our Facebook page.

 This episode is sponsored by Blumenthal Performing Arts, celebrating its 25th year presenting the best in performing arts.